znuny/FAQ/doc/en/config.md

 ## Related article function

-The OTRS FAQ package has an related article feature for the customer ticket creation.
+The Znuny FAQ package has an related article feature for the customer ticket creation.
 The feature is activated by default, but the functionality can be deactivated by with the following setting:
 'FAQ::Customer::RelatedArticles::Enabled'.